Processing HTTP requests with Go is primarily about two things: ServeMuxes and Handlers.

 All that really matters is that we have an object (in this case it's a

-ServeHTTP method on it which returns a HTTP response.
+ServeHTTP(http.ResponseWriter, *http.Request) on it.
 That's all we need to make a handler.

 Functions as Handlers